 Non-webcast sessions will have door monitors, who will report technical issues to the AV manager and collect session evaluations at the end of the session.

 Due to the number of presentations, we are unable to make photocopies of any presentation materials, either onsite or prior to the conference.
 We encourage you to post your presentation and any support materials to the conference proceedings repository.
 If you feel you must provide handouts during your presentation, we recommend bringing at least 35-50 copies.
 If there are extra handouts, you may bring them to the Registration Desk and they will be displayed for others to pick-up.

 Yes!
 Lets work together to create some buzz about your participation in this conference!
 Please promote your own presentation as well as the conference in general to your colleagues and social networks.
-The Twitter handle for this conference is @sloanc_aln; the hashtag for this conference is #aln13.
+The Twitter handle for this conference is @et4online; the hashtag for this conference is #et4online.
 Feel free to create hashtag for your own presentation as well.
-Presenters may email their Twitter hashtags to email@example.com by September 20 for inclusion in the Schedule-at-a-Glance.
+Presenters may email their Twitter hashtags to firstname.lastname@example.org by February 12th for inclusion in the program book.
 We also suggest you post hashtags at the start of your session and encourage attendees to use them.

 - A chair will be provided for the presenter, although don't expect to sit much - there is a constant flow of traffic as attendees flow through the room to visit the various presentations.

 - Each presenter must bring their own laptop from which to present.
 The conference does not provide laptops for presenters.
 We will provide electricity to your table so that your device remains fully charged throughout the session.

 - There is no right or wrong way to present your poster.
 There are no specific requirements, other than they be conducted electronically on a laptop or other electronic device (such as an iPad) large enough for an attendee to easily read the screen while standing next to you.
 No projector devices, please.
 There simply is no room for screens and the distance required to project clear images.